omise/challenges/README.md

 - Add new packages.
 - Update `webpack` config.
 - Take reasonable time to complete the challenge, no need to rush.
+- Edit `README.md` to add documentation.
+What have you done or how to run or test your app?

 **Note**: You can see design inside folder `resources`.